Strong Secrecy for Cooperative Broadcast Channels: Summary and Concluding Remarks

 We considered cooperative BCs with one common and two private messages, where the private message to the cooperative user is confidential.
 An inner bound on the strong secrecy-capacity region was established by deriving a channel resolvability lemma and using it as a building block for the BC code.
 A resolvability-based Marton code for the BC with a double-binning of the confidential message codebook was constructed, and the resolvability lemma was invoked to achieve strong secrecy.
 The cooperation protocol used the link from Decoder 1 to Decoder 2 to share information on a portion of the non-confidential message and the common message only.
 Removing the secrecy constraint on $M_1$ allows a more flexible cooperation scheme that in general achieves strictly higher transmission rates \cite{Goldfeld_BC_Cooperation2014}.
 The inner bound was shown to be tight for the SD and PD cases.
 Two separate converse proofs were used because the structure of the joint PMFs describing the regions seem to require distinct choices of auxiliary random variable.

 The secrecy results were compared to those of the corresponding BCs without secrecy constraints, and the impact of secrecy on the capacity regions was highlighted.
-Cooperative Blackwell and Gaussian BCs visualized the results.
-An explicit coding scheme that achieves strong secrecy while maximizing the transmission rate of the confidential message over the BBC was given.
-Further, it was shown that the strong secrecy-capacity region of the BBC remains unchanged even if the subchannel to the legitimate user is noiseless.
+Cooperative Blackwell and Gaussian BCs illustrated the results.
+An explicit coding scheme that achieves strong secrecy while maximizing the transmission rate of the confidential message over the BW-BC was given.
+Further, it was shown that the strong secrecy-capacity region of the BW-BC remains unchanged even if the subchannel to the legitimate user is noiseless.

 \appendices